Jellies - Cnidaria and Ctenophores

 Anthozoa - the Sea Anemones

 Planula larvae of sea anemones.
-Common in Milford Haven
+Common in Milford Haven, especially in the spring.

 Ctenophora - the Sea Gooseberries or Comb Jellies